-The proof of this lemma is in Appendix A.1.
-For a policy $\pi$, we are thus justified in changing between rewards and their corresponding soft-Q functions.
-We can freely transform functions from the reward-policy space: $\Pi \times \mathcal{R}$ to the $Q$-policy space: $\Pi \times \Omega$, giving us the lemma:
+The proof of this lemma is in Appendix~\ref{subappx:proofs_1}.
+For a policy $\pi$, we are justified in changing between rewards and the corresponding soft-Q functions using $\mathcal{T}^\pi$.
+Thus, we can freely transform functions from the reward-policy space, $\Pi \times \mathcal{R}$, to the $Q$-policy space, $\Pi \times \Omega$, giving us the following lemma: